Glen412710/U13A2_Glen/README.md

 + fifty page client contact page.

 On the final page this is where the user wants to be contacted if they are in need of help.
++ There is a Text box in the contact page so the user can type down on what they need help with or ask questions.
++ The user will select a tick box if they would like to be contacted by phone or email.
++ they must have their name to be able to send the request or get their question answered.
 ##### Design A

 I have made the nav bar so i can be more easy for users to choose what page e.g Accessories to navigate around the website.
 For Design A and B.